 4.5.4.1 Function firing semi-automatic.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the fixture in accordance with drawing 11837943 or a Government-approved equivalent fixture using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the fixture in accordance with Drawing 11837943 or a Government-approved equivalent fixture using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533.

 4.5.4.2 Function firing burst.
-Each weapon shall be fired in accordance with the Operator's Manual 9-1005-319-10 and shall be held in either the stand in accordance with drawing 11837945 or a Government-approved equivalent stand using ammunition M855, 5.56mm ball cartridges in accordance with drawing 9342868.
+Each weapon shall be fired in accordance with the TM 9-1005-319-10 and shall be held in either the stand in accordance with Drawing 11837945 or a Government-approved equivalent stand using ammunition M855A1, 5.56mm ball cartridges in accordance with Drawing 13020533.
 The selector lever shall be set on "BURST" for burst firing.
-The M16A4 shall be fired using a fully loaded 30 round magazine by pulling the trigger and holding rearward until it stops firing.
+The M16A4 shall be fired using a fully loaded 30 round magazine by pulling the trigger.
+The first trigger pull shall fire one, two or three rounds.
+Each successive trigger pull shall fire three (3) rounds as long as the trigger is held fully rearward during the entire three (3) round burst.
+The last trigger pull when the magazine is emptied shall be a one, two or three round burst.

 4.5.5 Cyclic rate of fire.
 The cyclic rate of fire measurement shall be taken during the function firing burst test (see 4.5.4.2), on a three round burst, occurring on the fourth or fifth trigger pull when using a 30 round magazine, while the selector lever is set on "BURST".
-The cyclic rate of fire shall be measured using test equipment in accordance with drawing 8443572 and shall be recorded.
+The cyclic rate of fire shall be measured using test equipment in accordance with Drawing 8443572.

 4.5.6 Targeting and accuracy.
-Target and accuracy measurement shall be taken during rounds 5 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification.
+Target and accuracy measurement shall be taken during rounds 6 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification.